Autodidacts-Assemble/App/README.md

-# auth_firebase
+# example

-Authentication using firebase
+A new Flutter project.

 ## Getting Started